 - the Coptic Orthodox Church, which came to New Zealand with migrants from the Middle East and Africa.

 Chinese churches were set up in New Zealand from the early 20th century.
-In the 2000s recent Asian migrants have formed new Chinese and Korean churches.
+In the 21st century recent Asian migrants have formed new Chinese and Korean churches.

 Most churches have websites, and some also have internet-based communities.
 The Anglican Cathedral of Second Life is a virtual online church.